Europe Travel Guide: Top Cities, Routes, and Tips

 St. Peter’s Cathedral

-Even those who are far from art know about the great architect Michelangelo; and to really appreciate all the power and beauty of his work, you have to visit St. Peter’s Cathedral.
-The impressive St. Peter’s Cathedral is the main architectural dominant feature of the Vatican, the smallest state in the world, located within the city limits of Rome.
+Even those who are far from art know about the great architect Michelangelo.
+To really appreciate all the power and beauty of his work, you have to visit St. Peter’s Cathedral.
+The impressive St. Peter’s Cathedral is the main architectural feature of the Vatican, the smallest state in the world, located within the city limits of Rome.

 The sight of the cathedral takes everyone’s breath away.
 It was worked on by almost two dozen architects of different generations, including Michelangelo, Raphael, Bernini, and many others.

 St. Peter’s Cathedral is the largest historic Christian church in the world, the most important Catholic church, and one of the most beautiful ones in Europe.
-Many turning points in the history of humanity have taken place within this cathedral’s walls since the 17th century.
-Today, you can freely meet the Pope and celebrate the mass with him.
+Since the 17th century, many turning points in human history have occurred within its walls.
+Today, you can freely meet the Pope and celebrate Mass with him.

-While there are many spectacular highlights at the cathedral, the Pietà of marble by Michelangelo still manages to steal the spotlight with the fantastic realism of stone forms making St. Peter’s Cathedral one of the most exceptional places to visit.
+While there are many spectacular highlights at the cathedral, Michelangelo’s marble Pietà still steals the spotlight.
+The fantastic realism of stone forms makes St. Peter’s Cathedral one of the most exceptional places to visit.

 Also, in the square in front of St. Peter’s Cathedral, there is an obelisk left from the ancient circus of Nero, where Peter was martyred.